How to get started inserting a menstrual cup

 So, we’re relaxed, the cup is lubricated and it’s time to insert.

 Pick your favorite cup fold.
+There are many different folds.
 Mine is the punch down fold because it folds the cup into the smallest width and it’s easier to get it to open once it’s inside of you.

 To do the punch down fold, punch down one side of the lip of the cup with your finger and then squeeze the sides together once the lip is folded down.
 Watch the video for a demonstration.

-This is my favorite menstrual cup.
+This is my favorite period cup.
 It’s called the Super Jennie.
-I love it because the large size is a high capacity cup and it’s soft and comfortable.
+I love it because the large size is a high capacity cup that's great if you have a heavy flow and it’s soft and comfortable.

 So we’re relaxed, and the cup is lubricated and folded up.
 It’s time to insert the menstrual cup.